mastermindLAB/mastermindLAB.github.io/_pages/Resume.md

 ### EDUCATION

-## Electrical & Computer Engineering
+>Electrical & Computer Engineering <br>

-## University of Ottawa, Canada
+ University of Ottawa, Canada<br>
 09/2016 – 01/2018

-## Bachelor in Computer Science and Engineering
+>Bachelor in Computer Science and Engineering<br>

-## Visvesvaraya Technological University, India
+Visvesvaraya Technological University, India<br>
 09/2008 – 04/2013

 ### PROJECTS
-Predicting the Survival rate of Titanic Passengers
+Predicting the Survival rate of Titanic Passengers<br>
 _(02/2019 – 03/2019)_

 Used numpy, pandas and seaborn lib to visualize and analyse